The Best BBQ Chicken Skewers Recipe

 - Turn all grill burners to high, close lid, and heat for about 15 minutes.
 Leave primary burner on, but turn off other burners.

-- Meanwhile, pat the chicken dry with paper towels.
-In a small bowl, combine the paprikas and sugar.
-Place the raw bacon in a food processor and pulse for about 30-45 seconds, until a smooth paste forms, scraping down the sides of the bowl twice throughout.
+- Meanwhile, pat the chicken pieces dry with paper towels.
+In a small bowl, combine both paprika and sugar.
+Place the raw bacon in a food processor or blender and pulse for about 30-45 seconds, until a smooth paste forms, scraping down the sides of the bowl twice throughout.
 Add the bacon paste and spice mixture to the chicken.
 Mix with hands or spatula until the ingredients are blended and chicken is coated.
 Thread the chicken onto the skewers, rolling or folding as needed to maintain 1-inch cubes.

-- Remove kebabs from grill and let rest for 5 minutes.
+- Remove skewers from grill, tent with foil, and let rest for 5 minutes.
 Serve, passing remaining BBQ sauce separately, if desired.